 \section{Acknowledgments}

-DA acknowledges the support by the Department of Defense through the Hartree Postdoctoral Fellowship at QuICS.
+DA and QZ acknowledge funding from Innovation Program for Quantum Science and Technology via Project 2024ZD0301900.
+DA acknowledges the support by The Fundamental Research Funds for the Central Universities, Peking University, and the Department of Defense through the Hartree Postdoctoral Fellowship at QuICS.
 JPL acknowledges the support by the National Science Foundation (grant CCF-1813814, PHY-1818914), an NSF Quantum Information Science and Engineering Network (QISE-NET) triplet award (DMR-1747426), an NSF Quantum Leap Challenge Institute (QLCI) program (OMA-2016245), a Simons Foundation award (No. 825053), and the Simons Quantum Postdoctoral Fellowship.
 DW acknowledges support from the Army Research Office (grant W911NF-20-1-0015); the Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing program; and an NSF QISE-NET triplet award (DMR-1747426).
+QZ acknowledges funding from National Natural Science Foundation of China (NSFC) via Project No. 12347104 and No. 12305030, Guangdong Basic and Applied Basic Research Foundation via Project 2023A1515012185, Hong Kong Research Grant Council (RGC) via No. 27300823, N\_HKU718/23, and R6010-23, Guangdong Provincial Quantum Science Strategic Initiative No. GDZX2303007, HKU Seed Fund for Basic Research for New Staff via Project 2201100596.
 Part of this work was completed while JPL and QZ were affiliated with QuICS.
 We thank Andrew Childs, Di Fang, Lin Lin, Yi-Kai Liu, Yu Tong, and Jiasu Wang for helpful discussions.